canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 From there you then need to click the Deploy button.

-As machines get started and applications deployed.
-The charms on the canvas should get different coloured outlines to indicate their status.
+As machines get started and applications deployed, the charms on the canvas should get different coloured outlines to indicate their status.
 You can also find out more about their current state by clicking on the Status tab.
 When finished all the charms should be in the Active state with a ready status message.

 ### Deploy via CLI